 Mandatory military conscription meant that I spent just over 4 years progressing through the ranks as a Combat soldier of the Israeli Defence Forces.
 I discharged a Staff Sergeant and after working, saving, and looking for a home on this planet, found myself in Australia, still struggling to find safety, self-worth, and belonging.
 By this time, I was wondering whether this life was worth living.

 To cross items off the bucket list, I started skydiving and studying at University.
 Later, I realised that university was my attempt to understand my own humanity, experiences, and suffering.
 This resulted in completing 3 University Degrees in Behavioural Science, Criminology, and Psychological Science.
-A father of three wonderful kids, I opened and work in my Private Practice – Mind Zone Psychology (ME), which has been serving people for well over a decade.
+A father of four wonderful kids, I have created and work in my Private Practice – Mind Zone Psychology (ME), which has been serving people for well over a decade.
 None of which could be happening without the help of my community, and importantly my Partner.
 I am enjoying the found sense of safety, self-worth, and belonging.

 As a registered Psychologist I have helped literally thousands of suffering people.
 Witnessed thousands of individual, workplace, community, family, and relationship struggles.
 My approach to therapy is informed by the advanced form of CBT called Functional Contextual Behavioural Science that has recently become the dominant platform for all Psychological interventions.
 In my work, I aim to help people get out of their own way, free from struggle with their pain, and focus their efforts on pursuing the life they’re yearning for.